quickemu-project/quickemu/README.md

 ### SSH Access

 SSH access to the QEMU virtual machine can be enabled by using the `--ssh` flag.
 This will portforward `TCP2222` on the host machine to `TCP22` on the QEMU guest machine.

-This does not install or start an SSH server within the guest itself, so you will stil need to enable this on a per-guest basis.
+This does not install or start an SSH server within the guest itself, so you may need to enable this on a per-guest basis.
 For Ubuntu guests, you can enable this by installing `openssh-server`.

 If the default port overlaps with another service on your host, you can override this with `--ssh-port $PORT`.
 This will still forward to port `TCP22` on the guest machine.